 The Company records a receivable for value added ("IVA") taxes recoverable from Mexican authorities on goods and services purchased by its Mexican subsidiaries.
-As of January 31, 2009, the Company filed IVA tax returns with the Mexican authorities to recover approximately \$663,000 of IVA taxes paid by its Mexican subsidiaries from 2005 through 2007.
+As of April 30, 2009, the Company filed IVA tax returns with the Mexican authorities to recover approximately \$621,000 of IVA taxes paid by its Mexican subsidiaries from 2005 through 2007.
 During 2008, the Mexican authorities requested the Company to provide copies of supporting documentation for amounts filed.
 The Company worked extensively with the Mexican authorities to provide the requested documentation and answer questions related to these tax returns, but was unable to recover the IVA tax amounts.
 In September 2008, the Company hired an IVA tax consultant that has worked for this branch of the Mexican government and has extensive experience with recovering IVA taxes.
 The IVA tax consultant has performed an initial review of the IVA tax returns for 2005, 2006, and 2007 and suggested the Company eliminate certain small dollar items and items that lack clear and evident supporting documentation in an effort to expedite recovery of these IVA tax amounts.
-The IVA tax consultant has prepared a revised schedule of IVA tax amounts and has started a detailed review of these items to ensure that there is clear and sufficient supporting documentation for the Mexican authorities.
-The IVA tax consultant anticipates presenting the revised IVA tax returns along with detailed supporting documentation to the Mexican authorities in March 2009.
-The Company has performed similar procedures on the 2008 IVA tax amounts and plans to submit these returns in conjunction with or shortly after the older returns are filed
+The IVA tax consultant has prepared a revised schedule of IVA tax amounts and has completed a detailed review of these items to ensure that there is clear and sufficient supporting documentation for the Mexican authorities.
+The Company presented the revised IVA tax returns along with detailed supporting documentation to the Mexican authorities in March 2009.
+The Company has performed similar procedures on the 2008 IVA tax amounts and has submitted six months of returns for 2008.

-The IVA tax consultant and the Company have performed a detailed review of a significant portion of the IVA tax amounts.
 Management of the Company believes that the Company has assembled sufficient documentation to support the IVA amounts.
 However, the Company anticipates that the Mexican authorities could continue to challenge items presented on the revised returns which could delay recovery of these amounts or reduce the amount recovered.

-Accordingly, the Company has reviewed the estimated collectability of the IVA tax amounts for each year and has established an allowance for uncollectible taxes of \$198,988 as of January 31, 2009.
-Although the Company hopes the efforts above will help to expedite recovery of these amounts, the Company has classified the IVA tax receivable as a long-term asset on the Consolidating Balance Sheet as of January 31, 2009 and October 31, 2008 due to the uncertainty regarding the timing when these amounts will be recovered.
+Accordingly, the Company has reviewed the estimated collectability of the IVA tax amounts for each year and established an allowance for uncollectible taxes of \$220,416 at October 31, 2009.
+As of April 30, 2009, the Company continues to maintain the allowance for uncollectible account of \$206,508.
+Although the Company hopes the efforts above will help to expedite recovery of these amounts, the Company has classified the IVA tax receivable as a long-term asset on the Consolidating Balance Sheet as of April 30, 2009 and October 31, 2008 due to the uncertainty regarding the timing when these amounts will be recovered.